NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 Purpose:

 Findings from the current literature back up the aspects presented in the study stating that a comprehensive strategy is more efficient in the elimination of CAUTI.
-For instance, a systematic review showed that the use of the evidence-based protocols significantly reduces CAUTI prevalence to varying up to 50% (Meddings et al., 2019).
+For instance, a systematic review showed that the use of evidence-based protocols significantly reduces CAUTI prevalence to varying up to 50% (Meddings et al., 2019).
 The data was collected through a comprehensive search of available literature that contained information on the evaluation of measures to prevent CAUTI.

-The revised PICO(T) question guiding this policy is: In patients in the hospital who have indwelling urinary catheters (P), does the use of an organised CAUTI prevention process (I) reduce the number of CAUTIs as compared to no organised process (C) within six months (T)?
+The revised PICO(T) question guiding this policy is: In patients in the hospital who have indwelling urinary catheters (P), does the use of an organized CAUTI prevention process (I) reduce the number of CAUTIs as compared to no organized process (C) within six months (T)?
 Initiating action to implement this policy became imperative in maintaining equanimity in the practical application of these best practices which would eventually lead to improvements in the general safety of patients as well as the overall load on the system of CAUTIs.

 Population Affected by the Policy: